ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/src/methods/cut_till_and_rake/cut_till_and_rake.md

 # **CUT, TILL and RAKE**
 # Removing Stalks:
 YOU MUST WEAR A FACE SHIELD!
+WEAR GLOVES TOO.
 Remove every plant you see at the surface by using an aluminum snow shovel 🙂 with a circular swinging motion.
 Sounds funny but it has much inertia and you will hit yourself guaranteed when tired, so it's not as bad as a machete 🙂.
 You must make sure that not even one plant is still standing.
 Never let them get energy from the sun.
 When you use a circular motion with the aluminum shovel you can easily clear an acre of Japanese Knotweed in less than 40 minutes.